redhat-developer/vscode-didact/docs/troubleshooting.md

+# What do you do if Didact tutorials don't run

+Check that the default terminal location is set to `view` to avoid an issue with tutorials appearing in `editor` views:

+1. Go to the Settings (`File->Preferences->Settings`)
+2. Navigate to `Features->Terminal`.
+3. Check the setting for *Integrated: Default Location*.
+It should be set to `view`.

 # What do you do if the registered tutorials no longer work after updating to 0.4.0

 Check the version of the Didact extension by looking at the `Extensions` Activity and checking the `Installed` extensions.
 Look for `Didact` and verify that version 0.4.0 is installed.